Index of

 MT: It's been a strange trip, JC, but a delightful one as well.
 I discover

 hidden aspects of myself as I go.
-I would never want to descend back down
+I would never want to sink back into

 JC: And you do not have to.
 The light has come.